 Outpatient Drug Rehab

-Outpatients receive therapy as an outpatient and undergo a medically-managed detox.
-The level of care is less than an inpatient receives and outpatients do not enjoy a break away from normal life.
+Outpatients receive therapy as an outpatient and undergo medically managed rehab.
+The level of care is less than an inpatient receives, and outpatients do not enjoy a break away from normal life.

 If you want to find out more about the different types of rehab, call our helpline on 0800 118 2892 to speak with one of our helpful advisors.

-What can I expect once I have successfully completed drug rehab?
+What can I expect once I have completed drug rehab?

 - You can re-enter society and play a valuable role in the world around you